markjouh/cat-jobs/data/README.md

 # Data
-This stuff prepares cat and enemy data so that the engine only needs to deal with a few neat, constexpr headers.
+This stuff compiles cat and enemy data into neat json files.
-The data goes into these jsons as an intermediate step because:
-- It's nice as a sanity check, since the generated code won't be geared towards readability
-- I don't want to have to mess with the parser when changing the scheme I'm using to store unit data
-- Getting all this data in a nice, computer friendly format was a big pain point when starting this project, so maybe sharing it here in a project & language agnostic format could be helpful for other future BC projects(?)

 Unlike the engine, where I generally put effort into writing everything in the most beautiful and performant way I can, this stuff is more... it just needs to work.
-Especially for the parser, which I really just wanted to get out of the way.

 Sources:
 - https://battlecats-db.com/unit/status_r_all.html